Reading time: 4 minutes

 Back then – if you had a super account at all – it was much more likely to be in a defined benefit super fund.
 As the Productivity Commission’s 2018 report noted, super “began in 1862 with the establishment of a defined benefit pension fund for the employees of the Bank of NSW.
 Superannuation followed this model for the next 100 years: defined benefit pension funds were established for a minority of employees, who were generally higher-paid white-collar employees in the private sector or civil servants in the public sector.”

-So defined benefit super funds are the traditional form of super fund and accumulation funds are their younger siblings.
+Defined benefit super funds are the traditional funds and accumulation funds are their younger siblings.

-But being an older type of super fund doesn’t mean a defined benefit fund is out-dated, in fact, in many ways they offer their members a much better deal than the newer style accumulation funds.
+But being an older type of super fund doesn’t mean a defined benefit fund is outdated.
+In fact, in many ways they offer their members a much better deal than the newer style accumulation funds.
+In many other countries, pension (or super) funds offer their members defined benefits, with accumulation pension funds being much less popular.

 Who gets to be in a defined benefit fund?

-Accumulation super funds are now far more common than defined benefit super funds, with most of the industry and retail super funds offered to employees when they join a new company being this type of super fund.
+Accumulation super funds are now far more common than defined benefit (DB) super funds in Australia.
+Most of the industry and retail super funds open to the public – or offered to employees when they join a new company – are accumulation funds.

-Defined benefit funds on the other hand, are mostly for public sector (government) and corporate employees.
-Many defined benefit funds are now closed to new members.
+The few remaining defined benefit funds are mainly for public sector (government) and corporate employees.
+Even then, most are now closed to new members.

-Some of the large corporate defined benefit super funds include TelstraSuper, Qantas Super and Rio Tinto Staff Super Fund, while government defined benefit funds include the Commonwealth Superannuation Scheme Fund (CSS), UniSuper and the WA-based Gold State Super.
+Some of the remaining large corporate defined benefit super funds include TelstraSuper, Qantas Super, Australia Post Super Scheme and Westpac Group Plan (Defined Benefit).
+Other large defined benefit funds include the Commonwealth Superannuation Scheme (CSS) fund, Military Superannuation and Benefits Scheme (MSBS), Public Sector Superannuation Scheme (PSS), UniSuper (only part of the fund) and the WA-based Gold State Super and West State Super.

 Calculating your withdrawal benefit: Accumulation vs. defined benefit